surban/upc/README.md

 Requirements
 ------------

-The minimum support Rust version (MSRV) is 1.73.
+The minimum support Rust version (MSRV) is 1.80.

-The host-side part supports any operating system supported by `libusb`.
+The native host-side part supports any operating system supported by `libusb`.

 The device-side part requires Linux and a USB device controller (UDC).